Tropical North Queensland offers an immense variety of activities.

 We recommend Alan Gillanders, a local guide, for bird and wildlife watching tours in the tablelands:

-and David Mead for guided birdwatching around Cooktown and further north (e.g. Iron Range National Park):
+also David Mead, especially for guided birdwatching around Cooktown and further north (e.g. Iron Range National Park):

 A directory of Australian bird & wildlife friendly accommodation, birdwatching & wildlife tour operators, bird clubs, upcoming birding events and reference information: